cert-manager/istio-csr/deploy/charts/istio-csr/README.md

 > false
 > ```

 Don't delete created CertificateRequests once they have been signed.
-WARNING: do not enable this option in production, or environments with any non-trivial number of workloads for an extended period of time.
+WARNING: Do not enable this option in production, or environments with any non-trivial number of workloads for an extended period of time.
 Doing so will balloon the resource consumption of both ETCD and the API server, leading to errors and slow down.
 This option is intended for debugging purposes only, for limited periods of time.
 #### **app.certmanager.additionalAnnotations** ~ `array`
 > Default value:
 > ```yaml